 Most bands don’t stay together long enough to last a decade without core members leaving or rotating through.
 English rock band The Cure avoided that ailment since its formation in the late ’70s until its last album in 2008.During this time, The Cure shape shifted, experimenting in ways that influenced generations of bands in its wake.

 However, The Cure’s eighth album, Disintegration pinpoints the band’s character.
 Thematically, Disintegration is Robert Smith’s most ambitious attempt as an artist, which developed his personal style for the rest of his career.
 Even work as late as Bloodflowers in 2000 screams and bleeds with influence from Disintegration.
-Created during The Cure’s commercial peak in the late ’80s, the album’s arrival in October of 1989 made it one of the last proper releases of the decade.
+Created during The Cure’s commercial peak in the late ’80s, the album’s arrival in 1989 made it one of the last proper releases of the decade.
 It sold three million copies worldwide; more than any other album by The Cure.
 Part of the inspiration for Disintegration was Robert Smith approaching the “old age” of 30.

 He believed that most great rock artists created their magnum opus before they reached that age and could not create a pinnacle work after turning “that old.”